Aunty Dot's Milk Tart

 - Butter the size of an Egg

-- get link 1.
+- http://clarkstonrags.com/previous-kittens/1-3/ 1.
 For Base: Cream the butter and sugar together, add egg, flour, baking powder and salt.
 Mix till binds together.
 Press into baking dish.
 Bake base at 180 Degrees Celcius until light gold.

-- cheapest way to buy Finpecia 2.
+- can you buy Depakote over the counter in mexico 2.
 For Filling: Boil milk in microwave.
 In separate bowl beat eggs and add sugar, flour, maizena and salt and mix together.
 Pour boiling milk into mixture and stir well.
 Return to microwave and bring to the boil, stirring often.
 Add butter and vanilla essence.
 Pour onto base.
 When cool, sprinkle generously with cinnamon and refrigerate.

 Cordon Bleu Venison Steak